spalato/flups/README.md

 ## Scripts
 - `collect_asc.py`: Collect a series of `.asc` files into a single text archive.

-  To execute on a complete directory, using PS:
+  To execute on a complete directory, enter the directory and use PowerShell:
   > `ls -Directory | %{$_.Name} | %{python -m flups.collect_asc -o "<root>_$_.txt" "$_/*sig*.asc"}`